Rochester Non-Compete Agreement Attorneys

 The world of business and professional practices can be competitive.
 It is always important to protect confidential information and competitive advantages to stay ahead of the game.
 To better protect their business interests, many companies choose to use non-compete agreements or other restrictive covenants, such as non-solicitation or non-service agreements.

 If you need help drafting or enforcing a non-compete agreement.
 The Glennon Law Firm, P.C. is here to help.
-We represent employers in contract disputes involving non-compete agreements in Rochester.
+We represent employers in contract disputes and business litigation involving non-compete agreements in Rochester.

 What Is a Non-Compete Agreement?